Skip to content

 Stoma surgery

-Stoma surgery can be planned or performed in an emergency.
-Regardless of whether your surgery is planned or not you’ll have access to a Stoma Care Nurse who’ll be able to support you and provide you with information.
+Stoma surgery can either be planned or performed in an emergency.
+Whether your stoma surgery is scheduled in advance or required urgently, you’ll have access to a Stoma Care Nurse who can support you and provide detailed information on what a stoma is, the different types (such as colostomy, ileostomy, and urostomy), and how to prepare for life after surgery.

 Preparing for surgery

-If your stoma surgery is planned, you’ll usually meet your Stoma Care Nurse soon after your surgery date has been confirmed.
-This is your chance to ask any questions you have about your surgery and living with a stoma.
-Your Stoma Care Nurse will also advise you about your stoma care routine, so you’re prepared to care for your stoma when you return home.
+If your stoma surgery is planned, you’ll usually meet your Stoma Care Nurse once your surgery date has been confirmed.
+This is a great opportunity to ask any questions you might have about the procedure, the type of stoma you will have (for example, a colostomy or ileostomy), and what it will mean for your daily routine.
+Your nurse will also guide you through your stoma care plan, helping you prepare for living with a stoma bag and ensuring you feel ready to manage your stoma care independently when you return home.

 Choosing your products

 Your Stoma Care Nurse will advise you on the different types of products that might be suitable for your stoma.
 They’ll also give you information on how to obtain your stoma supplies.
 Once you have a prescription for your GP you can order your supplies from your local chemist but there are also home delivery services like SecuriCare that can help make the process easier.
-SecuriCare take care of everything from requesting prescriptions from your GP to delivering your supplies to your door free of charge.
-They can also cut your stoma bags to your exact measurement saving you time and ensuring your stoma bag fits correctly.
+SecuriCare can also cut your stoma bags to your exact measurement saving you time and ensuring your stoma bag fits correctly.

 A can of CliniPeel with the lid off and two CliniPeel wipes in behind sand Aura Plus stoma bags